ecstaticsites/docs/pages/basic.md

-# Publishing to a Site
+# 2 - Basic Publishing

-Publication to an existing site is handled on the command line, using `git`.
+In the basic case, it's easy to publish a site using plain old HTML, CSS, and Javascript files.

-If you haven't created a site yet, see [Creating a New Site](./creating.md) instead!
+> If you haven't created a site yet, see [the docs for site creation](./creating.md) instead!

 ### Prerequisites

 To begin, you'll want to make sure you have the program `git` installed on your computer.
 Depending on your operating system, you may have this installed already -- most Linux and MacOS systems come with it.
 If you need to install it, you can download a copy on the [official Git website](https://git-scm.com/downloads).

 In addition, you'll also need the ID of the site you want to update.
-This can be found on the "Settings" page for the site in question, in the sidebar of the Ecstatic web app.
+This can be found on the Ecstatic web app, in the "Settings" page for the site in question (check the sidebar).

 ### Add a Git Remote